henrikmotzkus/AutomationDemo/README.md

 # 6. Status
 This is work in progress and infinitely evolving

-# 7. Demo instructions
+# 7. Demo steps

-A chapter that has a reference to the deploy-script is marked with the step.
+Instructions:
+First change your subscription ID and location in the deploy.ps1

 ## 7.1 Basics